"Hey, Marina! Got any plans for the holidays?"

 "Just give it a second.
 You'll love it."
 The grin was audible in Pearl's voice.
 They waited, tense, until suddenly, an upbeat, if not downright jolly synth started to play.

-Pearl could feel Marina's body tense the second the music started.
+Pearl could feel Marina's body jolt the second the music started.
 She recognized that sound.
 As the the music built and built, Marina's fearful posture gave way to reverence, and then unabashed excitement.
 Pearl deftly maneuvered the headphone box into her own hands, while Marina was too laser focused on scanning the darkness to notice.

-Suddenly, a pink spotlight cut through the darkness, revealing Callie standing atop one of their stupid stage-trucks.
+Suddenly, a pink spotlight cut through the darkness, revealing Callie standing atop one of their stupid stage-truck things.
 A moment later, a green one revealed Marie similarly.
 They held their poses for a moment, before the Plaza exploded with lights and cheers, as the Squid Sisters started their Squidmas Splatfest performance.

 This wasn't Pearl's thing.
 The music was too cheery, the crowd too simultaneously loud and boring, and Tides if it didn't make a part of her twist inside seeing Marie up on that stage.

 But looking over, and seeing Marina's unbridled excitement.
 The stars in her eyes, the huge grin, the gleeful, practically manic laughter as she jumped along to the song.
-Her arms excitedly shook in front of her, like she was full of so much excitement and joy she just had to move to get it out.
+Her arms excitedly shook in front of her, as if she was full of so much excitement and joy she just had to move to get it out.
 That made it worth it.
 That made this all worth it.

 It was at that moment, Pearl felt a chill, like a blade of ice down her spine.
 She liked seeing Marina so happy.
 Hearing her laugh.
 Helping her figure things out.
 Making music with her.
 Spending time with her.
 Being near her.
 Ah, fuck.